listato/Logarithmic-Quantization-of-Parameters-in-Neural-Networks/README.md

 ## Intro

-1) What is logarithmic quantization?
+### What is logarithmic quantization?

 ![Logarithmic Quantization](/img/pro11.jpg)

-2) How our algorithm outperforms its counterparts?
+### How our algorithm outperforms its counterparts?

 We use decimal exponents instead of pure integers which gives lower quantization noise.

+The decimail exponents might exceed the given bitwidth, therefore we use a look-up table to keep the exponents.

+An overview is given in the following figure:
 ![DLQ](/img/alg2.jpg)

 For details please refer to the paper mentioned above.